SOCWK 100: Social Work: The Helping Profession.

 Examination of policies and programs developed to cope with various social problems.
 Emphasis will be placed on analysis of existing programs and policies and the formulation of alternative policies.
 Attention will be given to policy change through organizational and legislative action.

-SOCWK 568: Social Work Practice III.
+SOCWK 568: Macro Practice and Theory

 SOCWK 570: Social Work with Groups.